-If you have been involved in animal rescue in Los Angeles over the past decades, Jean Burke.
+If you have been involved in animal rescue in Los Angeles over the past decades, you must have encountered one of the most selfless rescuers, Jean Burke.
 She was well respected by the rescue community, and an inspiration to those who crossed her path.

 Jean was all about animals and never looked the other way whenever there was an animal in need.
 She had such genuine compassion for animals, gentle tenacity and even forgiveness for people who abandoned animals on her.

 Unfortunately, she had a stroke last week, and passed away on Monday night at 86 years and 4 months of age.

 Jean was a catalyst for my own rescue endeavor as well.